 Public service announcement- one of the quickest ways to get chronic nose bleeds…… snort cocaine.

-- My brother Scott, who has been a fire fighter and a long time paramedic.
+- Scott, who is a fire fighter and a long time paramedic.